yoleuh/aep-model/README.md

 - Be cautious with the included data and any personal data you use.
 Do not share it or use it with public AI services for privacy concerns.

+- This project utilizes the DistilBERT base model (uncased) for sequence classification.
+DistilBERT is a smaller, faster version of BERT, developed by Hugging Face.
+DistilBERT is a transformers model, pretrained on the same corpus as BERT in a self-supervised fashion, using the BERT base model as a teacher.
+It's designed for tasks that use the whole sentence to make decisions, such as sequence classification, token classification, or question answering.

 ## Troubleshooting

 If you encounter any issues: